raganwald/hashlife/README.md

 * You can flip the state of a square with a single tap.
 * You can zoom in or out using the pinch gesture.
-* You can move a screenful up, down, left, or right with a swipe gesture.
+* You can drag the universe within the window using two fingers.
 * You can insert a [glider gun][ggg] by tapping and holding.
+* You can jump into the future by swiping to the left or right (it doesn't matter which way you swipe)

 [ggg]: http://www.conwaylife.com/wiki/index.php?title=Gosper_glider_gun
 [try]: http://raganwald.com/LaHermosaVida

 ### jumping into the future

-You can tap the little click or press the space bar to jump forward into the future.
-The number of generations jumped depends upon the size of the pattern in the display, so if you have a pattern that grows (like the glider gun), it will jump forward in ever-increasing numbers of generation.
+When you jump into the future, the number of generations jumped depends upon the size of the pattern in the display.
+If you have a pattern that grows (like the glider gun), it will jump forward in ever-increasing numbers of generation.
 It takes 30 or so ever-accelerating jumps to take a glider gun up to a trillion generations and a population of 366 billion cells.

 ### behind the scenes